On the 14th of April 2014 I flew out to San Diego to begin my first long distance hike

 The Pacific Crest Trail is 2,663 mi (4,286 km) long and ranges in elevation from just above sea level at the Oregon–Washington border to 13,153 feet (4,009 m) at Forester Pass in the Sierra Nevada.
 The route passes through 25 national forests and 7 national parks.

-When Harold Fry nips out one morning to post a letter, leaving his wife hoovering upstairs, he has no idea that he is about to walk from one end of the country to the other.
-He has no hiking boots or map, let alone a compass, waterproof or mobile phone.
+Harold Fry nips out one morning to post a letter, leaving his wife hoovering upstairs, he has no idea that he is about to walk from one end of the country to the other.
+He has no hiking boots or map.
 All he knows is that he must keep walking.
 To save someone else’s life.
-Such an uplifting story and even though fiction I felt I would like to do something similar, but I did not have a goal or purpose to do such a feat.

 I raced through Cheryl’s memoirs, “Wild: A Journey from Lost to Found”, Which is her story of her three-month, 1,100-mile solo hike along the Pacific Crest Trail (PCT), from the Mojave Desert in Nevada, through California and Oregon to Washington State.
 At just 26 and a first-time hiker, she walked the arduous trail largely alone, blistered and bruised, hungry, dirty and exhausted, wearing the same set of clothes for weeks, and frugally eking out a few dollars for food.
 It’s also the incredibly honest and deeply moving account of how, at 22, she suddenly lost her mother to cancer, then lost herself in grief – destroying her own early marriage and dabbling in drugs – before finally piecing herself back together in the wilderness of Western US.